ujwalvinay/camping-website/README.md

 # camping-website
 This is website for camping enthusiasts.
-The inspiration is from a design made by Parves Ahamad.
+The inspiration is from a design made by <a href="https://dribbble.com/parvesahamad">Parves Ahamad.</a>
 Feel free to fork the repo and further develop it

 ## screenshot